-Ruling Vetevendosje party's decision to spurn televised election debates on three leading broadcasters, including TV debates hosted by BIRN, was described by media rights groups as an attack on media pluralism.
+Ruling Vetevendosje party's decision to spurn televised election debates on three leading broadcasters, including TV debates hosted by BIRN and Internews Kosova, was described by media rights groups as an attack on media pluralism.

-Jeta Xharra, the director of BIRN Kosovo, who hosts Internews Kosova’s TV programme ‘Debat Pernime’ on TV Dukagjini, said at the start of her electoral debate programme on Saturday that Vetevendosje had decided not to participate because it claimed the station was run by oligarchs.
+Jeta Xharra, the director of BIRN Kosovo, who hosts the TV programme ‘Debat Përnime’ on TV Dukagjini, a co-production of BIRN and Internews Kosova, said at the start of her electoral debate programme on Saturday that Vetëvendosje had decided not to participate because it claimed the station was run by oligarchs.

-She pointed out that BIRN Kosovo’s debate programme was “thrown out by the public broadcaster RTK, where we were broadcast for 15 years, because we published an investigation that exposed oligarchs, so to boycott our debates under that pretext is false”.
+She pointed out that BIRN and Internews Kosova’s debate programme was “thrown out by the public broadcaster RTK, where we were broadcast for 15 years, because we published an investigation that exposed oligarchs, so to boycott our debates under that pretext is false”.

-The European Centre for Press Media and Freedom and 13 other media freedom organisations from the region have called for Vetevendosje’s decision to be reversed.
+The European Centre for Press Media and Freedom, ECPMF, and 13 other media freedom organisations from the region have called for Vetëvendosje’s decision to be reversed.

 “By boycotting mainstream TV channels, the public’s right to information and the essential role of journalists in promoting transparency and accountability is undermined,” they said in an open letter to Prime Minister Albim Kurti on Friday, alleging that under four years of Kurti’s Vetevendosje-led government, media freedom had deteriorated.